durenajafamjad/crewai-adversarial-evaluation/README.md

-# Customer Service Agent Using CrewAI
+# Evaluating Vulnerabilities in Multi-Agent Systems: Extending Infectious Jailbreaks to Text-Based Attacks

-A crew of 4 agents, excluding the manager, to perform customer service effectively.
+A crew of 4 agents, excluding the manager, to perform customer service effectively using Crew AI.

 ## Types of Agents